Agenda

 Liability allocation is crucial in energy projects, with disputes often arising from unclear contracts or unforeseen risks.
 This session examines knock-for-knock and fault-based liability regimes, their interaction with insurance policies, contractual frameworks, and risk-sharing mechanisms, while exploring recent legal trends to help mitigate disputes and improve project outcomes.

-Panleists: Rafael Souza, Insurance Manager, US, Canada & Argentina, Equinor
+Panelists: Rafael Souza, Insurance Manager, US, Canada and Argentina, Equinor

 11.45-12.20